 Lincoln De Kalb

-Grant joined the Board in 2016 and brought with him energy and enthusiasm with is sufficiently strong it can be felt.
+Grant joined the Board in 2016 and brought with him energy and enthusiasm.
 One of Grant’s weaknesses is that he hasn’t learned to say no which has resulted in an unsustainable workload from time to time.
 He has been one of the driving forces for the Building Standards Approval process and evaluation criteria.
-His project management and planning skills are a real asset for the Board and are being more fully utilised in holding the stage 2 planning process, drawing on the lessons from stage 1.
+His project management and planning skills are a real asset for the Board and are being more fully utilised in holding the stage 2 planning process, drawing on the lessons from Stage 1.